51Degrees/documentation/src/concepts/flowelements/flowelement.md

 (@evidence and @elementdata respectively) of the processing are contained in a single place called a @flowdata.

-Acting on a @flowdata given to it, the **flow element** processes the
-@evidence which is contained within.

-The results from this processing are then added to the @flowdata in the form of
-@elementdata.
+The **flow element** typically uses the @evidence contained within the supplied @flowdata to determine values that it populates in the resulting @elementdata, which is then added to the @flowdata as an output.

+However, **flow elements** may also use existing @elementdata from the @flowdata as input and are not required to populate any output data if it is not necesary.

 @dotfile flowelement-process.dot

+(TODO: I'm not sure the diagram above is very clear.
+Possibly need to whiteboard some ideas)

-For example, a "user age" **element** might look for a date of birth in the @evidence, and add the age of the user to @elementdata before adding the @elementdata into the same @flowdata which the @evidence came from.
+For example, a "user age" **element** might look for a date of birth in the @evidence, set the age of the user in an @elementdata instance before adding the @elementdata into the same
+@flowdata which the @evidence came from.

 @dotfile ageelement-process.dot